tokio-rs/website/content/docs/getting-started/runtime.md

 The [`Runtime`] is responsible for repeatedly calling `poll` on a `Future` until its value is returned.
 There are a few different ways this can happen in practice.
-For example, the [`basic_scheduler`] configuration will block the current thread and process all spawned tasks in prace.
+For example, the [`basic_scheduler`] configuration will block the current thread and process all spawned tasks in place.
 The [`threaded_scheduler`] configuration uses a work-stealing thread pool and distributes load across multiple threads.
 The `threaded_scheduler` is the default for applications and the `basic_scheduler` is the default for tests.